miiwo/granblue_api/README.md

 ## Usage
-This API is publically hosted at: `skyfaring-domain.xyz`
+This API is publically hosted at: `api.skyfaring-domain.xyz`
 | Is it Up? |
 | :-:       |
 | :white_check_mark:       |

 [/:white_check_mark: vs. :x: /]: #

-You can connect via Postman at the endpoint: `https://skyfaring-domain.xyz/v1/weapons`
+You can connect via Postman at the endpoint: `https://api.skyfaring-domain.xyz/v1/weapons`

 Or use cURL on the Command Terminal:
-Ex. `curl -H "Authorization: Bearer <API_KEY>" https://skyfaring-domain.xyz/v1/weapons?name=phoenix `
+Ex. `curl -H "Authorization: Bearer <API_KEY>" https://api.skyfaring-domain.xyz/v1/weapons?name=phoenix `

 > [!NOTE]
 > I try to keep it up during 9am-5pm EST hours, but it may be down due to cloud hosting cost concerns :(